XCSoar/XCSoar/XCSoarV4-README.txt

 - put globals into their own class
 - Time-penalty based scaling of speed command errors

+Changes from 5.2.2:
+PAOLO:
+- colorful vario gauge by Paolo (for FIVV only)
+- (minor) infobox config layout in configuration

 Changes from 5.1.9beta9:
 - Fixed bug in tasman vario gauge display
 - Clearer display of flarm target climb rate